 - physical safety of students

-- teacher registration
+- teacher registration and certification

 - processes for appointing staff